-Phi Beta Kappa (national honorary) Mortar Board (national honorary) Alpha Epsilon Delta (premedical, predental) Beta Beta Beta (biology) Chi Omega Omicron (computer science) Delta Omicron (music) Delta Phi Alpha (German) Eta Sigma Phi (classical languages) Kappa Delta (forensics) Lambda Pi Eta (communication) Omicron Delta Epsilon (economics) Phi Alpha (social work) Phi Alpha Theta (history) Phi Epsilon Kappa (kinesiology) Pi Delta Phi (French) Pi Kappa Lambda (music) Pi Mu Epsilon (mathematics) Pi Sigma Alpha (political science) Psi Chi (psychology) Sigma Beta Delta (business) Sigma Delta Pi (Spanish) Sigma Gamma Epsilon (geology) Sigma Omicron (dance) Sigma Pi Sigma (physics) Sigma Theta Tau (nursing) Sigma Xi (science)
+Phi Alpha Theta (history)

+Phi Epsilon Kappa (kinesiology)

+Pi Delta Phi (French)

+Pi Kappa Lambda (music)

+Pi Mu Epsilon (mathematics)

+Pi Sigma Alpha (political science)

+Psi Chi (psychology)

+Sigma Beta Delta (business)

+Sigma Delta Pi (Spanish)

+Sigma Gamma Epsilon (geology)

+Sigma Omicron (dance)

+Sigma Pi Sigma (physics)

+Sigma Theta Tau (nursing)

+Sigma Xi (science)

 Hope has a strong commitment to those students that are admitted to its degree programs.
 This is demonstrated in the fact that its retention rates are excellent and that its graduation rates are very high.
-In a study done to demonstrate compliance with the Student Right-to-Know and Campus Security Act of 1992, the registrar reported that by 2006 Hope had graduated 76.3 percent of those students admitted as first-year students in the fall of 2000.
+In a study done to demonstrate compliance with the Student Right-to-Know and Campus Security Act of 1992, the registrar reported that by 2007 Hope had graduated 78.1 percent of those students admitted as first-year students in the fall of 2001.
 This figure does not include those students admitted as transfers to Hope.
 Hope compares favorably with other highly selective institutions in the degree-completion rates of its first-year students.